RajSanpui/network-programming/simple-client-server/README.txt

 The port number needs to be in network byte ordering.
 Network byte ordering is always big-endian which can differ from host byte ordering.
 Hence the conversion.
 Use htons( ) - Host byte to network byte short.

-The internet address in this structure depends on if you are coding server or client.
-In case of server, this should be the IP of host, whereas if you are coding a client it should be the IP address of remote server you are connecting to.
-The port number needs to be the port of remote server you are connecting.
+The internet address in this structure is always the address of server.
+If you are providing this address as a dotted decimal (like 10.45.89.30), then this is a string and it needs to be converted to actual internet address.
+For that use inet_addr( ) or inet_pton( ). inet_addr( ) - Converts string to network IP for only IPv4 inet_pton( ) - Converts string to network IP for IPv4 and IPv6

+The s_addr (sin_addr.s_addr) as specified above is the address of server o

 struct sockaddr_in {
     sa_family_t    sin_family; /* address family: AF_INET */
     in_port_t      sin_port;   /* port in network byte order */
-    struct in_addr sin_addr;   /* internet address */
+    struct in_addr sin_addr;   /* internet address - Convert dotted decimal to IP using inet_addr or inet_pton */
  };

  /* Internet address. */
  struct in_addr {
       uint32_t       s_addr;     /* address in network byte order */
   };